-BRIVIACT® (brivaracetam) CV is a prescription medicine that can be used to treat partial-onset seizures in people 4 years of age and older with epilepsy.
+BRIVIACT® (brivaracetam) CV is a prescription medicine that can be used to treat partial-onset seizures in people 1 month of age and older.
 In clinical studies, patients who added BRIVIACT to their current antiepileptic treatment had fewer partial-onset seizures compared to patients who were taking a placebo and their current medicine(s).
 This means that BRIVIACT may provide you with additional seizure control without the need to switch from your current treatment.

 Controlling your partial-onset seizures may mean taking more than one antiepileptic medicine.
-BRIVIACT is a prescription medicine that can be used to treat partial-onset seizures in people 4 years of age and older with epilepsy.
+BRIVIACT is a prescription medicine that can be used to treat partial-onset seizures in people 1 month of age and older.

 When BRIVIACT is added to existing antiepileptic medicines, it may:

-- Reduce the number of partial-onset seizures in people 4 years of age and older with epilepsy who are currently taking one or more antiepileptic medicines
+- Reduce the number of partial-onset seizures in people 1 month of age and older who are currently taking one or more antiepileptic medicines

 - Provide additional seizure control:

 - without having to give up the benefits of your current antiepileptic medicine(s)

 - even if you have tried or are taking multiple antiepileptic medicines